 - Dietary triggers.

-In Chinese Medicine, headaches and migraines are caused by excessive stagnation of Qi in the Liver and Gall Bladder which invades the Stomach.
+In Chinese Medicine, headaches and migraines are caused by excessive Qi stagnation in the Liver and Gall Bladder which invades the Stomach.
 The pain above the eyes, or flashing lights with pain in the forehead or sides of the head, indicate, according to Chinese Medicine theory, involvement of the channels from the Liver and Gall Bladder.
 The nausea is caused by Liver invasion of the Stomach.
 They can also be cause by exterior factors affecting the head, such as Wind-Cold or Wind-Heat.

 Chinese Medicine treatment concentrates on strengthening and tonifying the Stomach, reducing the tension in the Liver, and moving the Qi from the Liver and Gallbladder.
 For cases of exterior related headaches, the focus of treatment would be to expel Wind and eliminate the Cold or Heat.